ros2/ros2_tracing/design.md

 The plan is to use LTTng with a ROS wrapper package like `tracetools` for ROS 1.

-### Analysis
+### Analysis & visualization

 After the initial instrumentation, some general statistics analyses can be built.
-The targeted analysis tools are pandas and Jupyter.
+The targeted analysis & visualization tools are pandas and Jupyter.
 The goal is to make analyses general enough to be useful for different use-cases, e.g.:

 * Callback duration
 * Time between callbacks (between two callback starts and/or a callback end and a start)
 * Message age (as the difference between processing time and message timestamp)
 * Message size
+* Memory usage
 * Execution time/proportion accross a process' nodes/components
+* Interruptions (noting that these may be more useful as time-based metrics instead of overall statistics):
+    * scheduling events during a callback
+    * delay between the moment a thread becomes ready and when it's actually scheduled
+    * CPU cycles

-with mean, stdev, etc.
+with mean, stdev, etc. when applicable.

 Generic tracepoints should also be provided for ROS 2 user code, which could then be applied to a user-provided model for higher-level behaviour statistics.